 The Company's subsidiaries' objective is to maintain low cash balances, investing any free cash in their operations as needed and using any excess to pay down debt on the primary financing facilities.
 The subsidiaries fund working capital needs, lease and loan originations and growth using advances under credit facilities available when operating cash flow is not sufficient.

-At March 31, 2013, the Company's operating units had \$10.4 million in additional borrowings available under various credit facilities to fund business operations.
-Chesswood anticipates injecting \$2.0 million of additional equity into Pawnee during 2013 to support its continuing growth.
+At September 30, 2013, the Company's operating units had \$16.0 million in additional borrowings available under various credit facilities to fund business operations; however, Chesswood anticipates injecting up to \$2.0 million of additional equity into Pawnee during 2013 to support its growth.

 The Company itself does not have any credit facility.
-The subsidiaries' credit facilities are used to provide funding for the subject subsidiaries' operations (i.e. to provide financing for the purchase of assets which are to be the subject of leases and loans or to acquire vehicle inventory and support working capital), other than Case Funding which is in the process of seeking a banking partner.
+The subsidiaries' respective credit facilities are used to provide funding for the subject subsidiary's operations (i.e. to provide financing for the purchase of assets which are to be the subject of leases and loans or to acquire vehicle inventory and support working capital), other than Case Funding which is in the process of seeking a banking partner.
 The credit facilities are not intended to directly fund dividends by the Company (and these facilities generally limit the amount which can be distributed to the Company to the net income of the subject subsidiary).

-Sherway is developing plans for a re-imaging upgrade of the dealership.
-While not final, the current estimated costs for the project are between \$1.0 million and \$2.0 million.
+Sherway is developing plans for a re-imaging upgrade of its dealership.
+While not final, the current estimated costs for the project are between \$2.0 million and \$2.5 million.
 Initial funding for the re-imaging upgrade will be funded by Sherway's bank.
 Once complete, a large portion of the costs will be reimbursed by Acura Canada.
-The construction is currently expected to start in 2013.
+The construction is currently expected to start in late 2013 or early 2014.